Other Sources Of Aid

 The college offers several programs for special populations:

 Virginia Department of Rehabilitative Services: Certain disabled persons may qualify for services and/or financial aid from the Virginia Department of Rehabilitative Services.
 Consult the financial aid staff or a counselor for referral assistance.

 Virginia Foster Care Tuition Grant: The Tuition Grant program provides tuition and fees at any Virginia community college for high school graduates or general education development (GED) completers in foster care, in the custody of a social services agency, or considered a special needs adoption.
 Awards will be provided to eligible applicants who are not already receiving sufficient grant funds to pay for their tuition and fees.
 The awards may not exceed tuition and required fees.
 Students who are already receiving grant funds that cover tuition and fees are not eligible for these awards.
 Inquire with the financial aid office for further eligibility criteria.

 HOPE Scholarship: The Tax Relief Act of 1997 offers tax credits for tuition and fee payments under certain conditions.
 Effective January 1, 1998, those paying tuition and fees may be eligible for up to $1,500 in tax credit under the HOPE Scholarship Credit.
-Only students who are taking at least a half-time load, who are in their first two years of postsecondary education, and who do not have their tuition pay an employer or through grant aid are eligible.
+Only students who are taking at least a half-time load, who are in their first two years of postsecondary education and who do not have their tuition paid by an employer or through grant aid, are eligible.

 Students should contact a tax expert to find out whether they qualify for this credit.